-What’s so special about our cooking vacation “Comfort Cooking in Sorrento”?
-In part, it’s the wonderful chef Francesco.
+Meet the wonderful chef Francesco of our Sorrento cooking vacation!
 For the next issue of our series of The International Kitchen chefs’ interviews, we asked Chef Francesco about his love for food and his history in the kitchen.
-But one of our clients just there last month explains it best: “Chef Francisco was marvelous.
+Or, as one of our clients explained it: “Chef Francisco was marvelous.
 He never needed a written recipe.
 We scurried and got most of the recipes that we cooked for lunch.
 My favorites were the eggplant parmesan and mussels in pasta.
 I also learned how to filet a fish and cook squid.
 The gnocchi was fun to make.
 This has already appeared on my kitchen table at home.
 The whole experience was wonderful.”

 Where or from whom did you learn about cooking?